 Never take more than half the pitch from the tree.
 You want to leave some behind so the tree still has the protection it has spent energy making for itself.
 Don’t be a jerk.

-Like or subscribe to this blog, or follow me on social media to stay up to date when I post.
+Like, subscribe, or follow me on social media to stay up to date when I post.
 You can also join my Facebook group for extra fun!

 This post is part of a series on Pine Trees.
 The other posts can be found below: